-If a web developer gives you an agreement, it will generally reflect a position which is most favourable to the website developer.
-If you are not satisfied with some of the terms, you can try to negotiate changes.
-Alternatively, consider if it is better to prepare a new agreement.
+If a web developer gives you an agreement, it will generally reflect a position which is most favourable to the web developer.
+If you are not satisfied with some of the terms, you should try to negotiate changes or prepare a new agreement.
 Look at the agreement in light of the issues discussed below and consider:

 - if you or anyone you know has dealt with the web developer before.
-You might discover problems that have come up in the past; - the potential costs of engaging the web developer; - how important and complex the website is; - what each party is responsible for:
+You might discover

+problems that have come up in the past;

+- the potential costs of engaging the web developer;

+- how important and complex the website is;

+- what each party is responsible for;